CSD-business/csd.github.io/index.md

 ---
-title: "[Carson Dunn] — Game Developer Portfolio"
+title: "Carson Dunn — Game Developer Portfolio"
 description: "A showcase of my games, experiments, and prototypes."
 layout: default
 ---

-# 🎮 [Carson Dunn] — Game Developer Portfolio
+# Carson Dunn — Game Developer Portfolio

 Game Developer from Delaware.
 I like to make all sorts of games and work either solo or with rather large teams.
 I'm a generalist in most solo work, but I do specialize in 3D art as a Technical Artist on larger teams.
 In development, I don't have too many preferences when it comes to 2D, 3D, art style, game engine or whatever- though I do prefer Godot in many circumstances to Unity, which I am also experienced in.
 I am also currently working for Dark Tonic on their game Blunderbusted, a gallery-shooter roguelike, as a technical artist.
 Below are my games, many of which were group work for University classes, game jams, or other sponsored projects.
 The higher ones are more recent, and I believe reflect my best work.
 Some standouts are as follows: